TULARE COUNTY TREASURES

 2011 CSET (Community Services Employment Training) is awarded Proposition 84 (Urban Green Project Grant) funding for St. John’s Riparian Corridor restoration.

-2011 Sequoia Riverlands Trust opens Dry Creek Preserve (v) and Homer Ranch Preserve to the public, in May (north on J21 off Hwy 216, near Lemoncove and Woodlake Sa)Prserv to the public on the
+2011 Sequoia Riverlands Trust opens Dry Creek Preserve (v) and Homer Ranch Preserve to the public, in May.

-2016 Sequoia Riverlands Trust opens Blue Oak Ranch Preserve to the public on the first Saturday of each month (except closed in summer).
+2016 Sequoia Riverlands Trust opens McCarthy Blue Oak Ranch Preserve to the public on the first Saturday of each month (except closed in summer).

 2016 Bearpaw High Sierra Camp is listed on the National Register of Historic Places on April 21.